andygarfield/WorshipUp/songjson/songjsonSpec.md

 For lines with chords to be valid, they must be followed by a line with lyrics that begins with a space.
 Otherwise they are ignored.
 A chord and lyric line couplet "line up," that is, the chord is at the same position on its line as the lyrics it goes with on the line below it.

+If there is a need to put more chords in a space on a section of lyrics than could fit typically, underscores are used as a filler on the lyric line.

 If there is a line that contains nothing or only white-space and is surrounded by lyric lines, that is interpreted as the beginning of a new page in the section.
 If the lyrics contain no sections, anonymous sections are derived from these lines.

 **Example 1**